Dan Arnold Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Recent Performances

-- Arnold did not record a catch in last week's game versus the 49ers.
+- Arnold did not record a catch in last week's game against the 49ers.

-- In his last three games, Arnold has caught nine passes for 127 yards.
-He was targeted 15 times, and averaged 42.3 yards per game.
+- Over his last three outings, Arnold's nine receptions (on 15 targets) have led to 127 receiving yards (42.3 per game).

 Arnold's Jacksonville Teammates